 The RH328VC has a one year limited warranty.

 The RH328VC is the kind of hammer drill you will need if you need a lot of power.
-Its chuck capacity, BPM and features lets you get more work done in shorter periods.
+Its chuck capacity, BPM and features let you get more work done in shorter periods.

-The PP182 is one of the best battery powered drill in its range.
+The PP182 is one of the best battery-powered drills in its range.
 It offers variable speed so you can be accurate with the drilling.